woocart/eu-vat-b2b-taxes/docs/README.md

 - **B2B Sales** - Enable this option (for either EU Store or Non-EU Store) to add a checkbox for businesses to the checkout form.
 When the visitor clicks the option in the checkout form, an additional Tax ID field opens for entering the Business Tax ID.

 - **Tax ID field required for B2B** - Enabling this option makes it mandatory for all B2B customers to provide a Business Tax ID.
-By default it is required.
+By default, it is required.

 - **B2B sales in the home country** - Whether B2B sales in the home country are taxed or not.
-By default it is charged.
+By default, it is charged.

 - **B2B sales in the EU when VIES/VAT ID is provided** - Whether B2B sales in EU are taxed or not.
-By default it is not charged.
+By default, it is not charged.
 This option is disabled if you chose the Non-EU Store in the first dropdown.

 - **B2B sales outside the country** - Whether B2B sales outside the home country and EU are taxed or not.
 For example: selling from Germany to the USA.
-By default it is not charged.
+By default, it is not charged.

 ### Digital Goods (B2C - EU)